<

 Usually, most leagues in Europe open their windows on July 1, while the general deadline for closing is one day later than usual this year -- on Monday, Sept.
 1 -- because Aug.
 31 falls on a Sunday.

-Clubs in all leagues will still be able to sign players as free agents after the deadline, and as long as they are not officially attached to any club when the window closes.
+Clubs in all leagues will still be able to sign players as free agents after the September deadline, as long as they are not officially attached to any club when the window closes.

 Deals can be agreed between leagues with transfer windows which are closed.
 They will be officially completed if or when the signing club's window is open.